openconfig/featureprofiles/feature/system/gnmi/metadata/tests/lagre_set_consistency_test/README.md

 # gNMI-1.14 OpenConfig metadata consistency during large config push

 ## Summary
-This test verify if OpenConfig metadata leaf at root is updated according to pushed config and not reverted or otherway modified if rapid, subsequent Subscribe request are served while setRequest is in process and SetResponce is not recived yet.
+This test verify if OpenConfig metadata leaf at root is updated according to pushed config and not reverted or otherway modified if any rapid, concurrent non-write requests are served while setRequest is in process and SetResponce is not recived yet.

 ## Topology
 dut.testbed